 2. Get excited

 Kids can get excited over the smallest things; it could be a trip to the grocery store or their weekly ballet class.
-Sure, as adults we often get caught up in the mundane, day-to-day routine that we forget to have a “high on life” attitude.
+Sure, as adults we often get so caught up in the mundane, day-to-day routine that we forget to have a “high on life” attitude.
 Learn to get excited about small things, whether it’s simply going home to your dog or a trip to your favourite restaurant.
 You don’t have to have an exotic beach trip planned to have something to look forward to.
 Appreciate the small things in life.

 3. Have patience